Nyabsi/PicoThemeManager/README.md

 Pico Theme Manager is a tool to help you easily switch between custom Pico OS themes on your Pico device.

+> [!WARNING]
 > This software is under development, the author is not responsible for any damage caused by the software.

 https://github.com/user-attachments/assets/222cc5fb-82ae-4bf7-9c99-302cb2249d69

 ## Installation

-You can download latest version of the apk from [here](https://github.com/Nyabsi/PicoThemeManager/releases) you will need adb to complete the installation
+You can download latest version of the apk from [here](https://github.com/Nyabsi/PicoThemeManager/releases).

+You will need Android Debug Bridge to complete the installation.

+> [!IMPORTANT]
-> ⚠️ PicoThemeManager requires permission "android.permission.WRITE_SECURE_SETTINGS" ⚠️
+> PicoThemeManager requires permission `android.permission.WRITE_SECURE_SETTINGS` to be granted.

-you need adb and Developer Mode enabled to grant permissions to Pico Theme Manager.

-Grant "android.permission.WRITE_SECURE_SETTINGS" to PicoThemeManager:
+Grant `android.permission.WRITE_SECURE_SETTINGS` to PicoThemeManager with Android Debug Bridge:

 ```
 adb shell pm grant cc.sovellus.picothememanager android.permission.WRITE_SECURE_SETTINGS